Len Barnum

-Leonard Warner "Feets" Barnum (September 18, 1912 – November 24, 1998) was an American professional football quarterback who played professionally in the National Football League (NFL) for the New York Giants and the Philadelphia Eagles.
+Leonard Warner "Feets" Barnum (September 18, 1912 – November 24, 1998) was an American professional football player who was a quarterback in the National Football League (NFL) for the New York Giants and Philadelphia Eagles.
 He was the first and only quarterback selected in the inaugural NFL draft in 1936.

 Early life and education

 Barnum attended West Virginia Wesleyan College.
 He served in the United States Navy during the World War II era.